United States Space Force Combat Forces Command: Redesignation as Space Operations Command and transfer to the Space Force

 On 21 October 2020, United States Space Force was redesignated as Space Operations Command, officially transferring from a U.S. Air Force major command to a U.S. Space Force field command when Lieutenant General Stephen N. Whiting assumed command.
 In 2021, SpOC restructured its headquarters staff by dividing it into three deputy commanding general (DCG) positions, a deputy commanding general each for operations, support, and transformation.
 It also organized oversight of Space Deltas 2 to 9 under the deputy commanding general (operations) by creating five mission area teams (MAT): intelligence, battle management C3, componency, combat power, and information mobility.

 On 22 April 2021, the Space and Missile Systems Center was realigned from Space Operations Command to the U.S. Space Force.
 In May 2021, the 30th Space Wing was redesignated as Space Launch Delta 30 and the 45th Space Wing redesignated as Space Launch Delta 45.
 On 13 August 2021, it transferred its launch deltas to Space Systems Command as it activated and on 23 August 2021 Space Training and Readiness Delta (Provisional) was inactivated and its squadrons transferred to Space Training and Readiness Command.

+On 3 November 2025, Space Operations Command was officially redesignated as United States Space Force Combat Forces Command to reflect its increased focus on generating combat-ready forces as the USSF continues to evolve as a warfighting service.